Hrvoje Klasić discusses historical revisionism in Croatia and life as a celebrity historian.

 PETER KORCHNAK: In another interview, again in Croatian, you mentioned there were actually two Yugoslavias.
 What did you mean by that?
 And in what way does it matter, to you and generally, today?

 For example, I’m from Sisak.
-It is a town 50 kilometers from from Zagreb, but it’s let’s say, 50 kilometers from [the] Bosnian border.
-It’s [a] mixed region with a lot of Serbs, a lot of Muslims from Bosnia, and a lot of, [a] majority of Croatians.
+It is a town 50 kilometers from Zagreb, but it’s let’s say, 50 kilometers from [the] Bosnian border.
+It’s [a] mixed region with a lot of Serbs, a lot of Muslims from Bosnia, and a lot of [a] majority of Croatians.
 Villages close to my town, there were villages with Croatian and villages with Serbian majority.
 Guys from from these villages, they were going to school with me or later their fathers were working with my father or mother.
-But you know, after the dissolution of Yugoslavia, they, they, they told me that they were together only where they should be together, for example, in schools, on the job, and so on.
-But when they were weddings when they were birthday celebrations when there were some parties, they were separated: Croats with Croats, Serbs with Serbs.
-So you know, for me it was [a] shock because I grew up in the, in the center of town and there were Serbs Bosnian Muslims and creations and I never or my father or mother never asked me your girlfriend is Serb oh no please try to find a Croatian one.
-But actually I realized that they were really parallel worlds in this synchronicity, how to say, so in the same time, they were really different views on everyday life.
+But you know, after the dissolution of Yugoslavia, they, they, they told me that they were together only where they should be together, for example, in schools, on the job, but when they were weddings when they were birthday celebrations when there were some parties, they were separated: Croats with Croats, Serbs with Serbs.
+So you know, for me it was [a] shock because I grew up in the center of town and there were Serbs Bosnian Muslims and creations and I never or my father or mother never asked me, ‘your girlfriend is Serb oh no please try to find a Croatian one.’
+But actually I realized that they were really parallel worlds, so in the same time, they were really different views on everyday life.

 Hrvoje Klasić, Celebrity Historian

 PETER KORCHNAK: So that societal division about the past and the war of words, as it were, about it helps explain that a historian would be receiving death threats about things he says in the media.
 How do you as a public figure deal with death threats you receive simply because you speak your truth or present your scholarship, or you know, do your job?